 - Fresh blood components, such as

 - red blood cells (RBCs)

 - platelets

 - clinical fresh, frozen plasma

 - cryoprecipitate

 - cryodepleted plasma

 - Plasma derivatives and recombinant products, such as

 - albumin

 - immunoglobulins, including immunoglobulin replacement therapy (for example, intravenous immunoglobulin) and hyperimmune globulins

-coagulation proteins
+- coagulation proteins

 - coagulation and complement inhibitors.

-Other products that are made or derived from human blood or plasma, such as some types of fibr human blood or plasma, such as some types of fibrin sealants (including Tisseel and Artiss), could be considered blood products.
+Other products that are made or derived from human blood or plasma, such as some types of fibrin sealants (including Tisseel and Artiss), could be considered blood products.
 However, these products are not included in the scope of this standard, and it is not necessary to apply the actions of this standard to these products.
 However, ensuring safety and quality is important for all patient treatments.
 These products should meet safety and quality standards identified in the Medication Safety Standard, as well as any other relevant standards, including those relating to patient consent.